Federal Student Loans

 A non-need based loan where the student is responsible for all interest which accrues from the day of disbursement (view interest rate chart).
 A loan fee of approximately 1% will be deducted from the loan prior to disbursement.
 Repayment begins 6 months after graduation.
 These funds must be repaid.

-A credit-based, non-need loan applied for by the parent of a dependent student.
-Interest accrues from the day of disbursement (view interest rate chart).
+A credit-based, non-need loan where the student is responsible for all interest which accrues from the day of disbursement (view interest rate chart).
 A loan fee of approximately 4% will be deducted from the loan prior to disbursement.
 The maximum amount cannot exceed the approved cost of education (including all other aid) for the loan period.
-Repayment begins 60 days following disbursement.
-See the Parent PLUS Authorization Form for eligibility criteria and instructions on completing the application process.
+Repayment begins immediately following graduation.
+These funds must be repaid.

 Most loan and scholarship programs require students to maintain standards of satisfactory academic progress.

 |Federal Direct Subsidized||$0|